bseltz-cohesity/scripts/powershell/migrateGenericNasProtectionGroup/README.md

 * -targetNGCE: (optional) use when target cluster is NGCE
 * -prefix: (optional) add prefix to target job name
-* -suffix: (optional) add suffic to target job name
+* -suffix: (optional) add suffix to target job name
 * -newJobName: (optional) new name for target job (defaults to jobName)
 * -newPolicyName: (optional) new policy name (defaults to same policy name as source job)
 * -newStorageDomainName: (optional) new storage domain name (defaults to same storage domain name as source job)